P9428/Prism-VST-Plugin/README.md

 # Prism VST Plugin

-Prism is a lightweight example project demonstrating the basic structure of a VST-style audio plug-in.
-The code is intentionally minimal so developers can understand the pieces required to compile a shared library that processes audio.
-The sample processor simply copies its input buffer to the output buffer.
+Prism is a lightweight example project demonstrating the basic structure of a VST‑style audio plug‑in.
+The focus is on simplicity and speed so the binary can be dropped into any DAW and just work.
+The sample processor simply copies its input buffer to the output buffer, providing a stable starting point for your own effects.

 ## Project layout